ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 The “Select Editing” step enables the user to edit the SELECT statement for fetching data from a table in the source database.
 The user can add hints or WHERE clauses, and immediately check the edited statement.
 Click the “Restore” button to undo changes.

+The name of modified table in the SELECT statement is recorded in pairs with WHERE clause in the TableCondition.properties file.
+This file is automatically generated during the final stage of Reconcile, and it can be edited by the user.

+###### TableCondition.properties

+To selectively migrate specific data from tables in the source database, the "TableCondition.properties" file is provided.
+Users can input conditions in this file to filter data for migration.
+Tables not included in this file will have all data migrated from the source to the target tables.

+The file is structured with "Source Database Table Name"=WHERE clause pairs, and it is automatically generated after completing the Reconcile step.
+The WHERE clauses in this file are added to SELECT statements when retrieving data from the source tables.
+Additionally, the same WHERE clause is used when verifying the number of migrated records in the target table after Execution step.
+The number of migrated data can be viewed in the RunReport4Summary.html file.

+Conditions can be modified during the Reconcile step using "Select Editing" or manually edited after Reconcile step is complete, with the following constraints:

+- The WHERE clause must be written on a single line.
+-  If there are SQL syntax differences between the source and target databases, the [DEST] section should include the WHERE clause for the target database table.
+  - Example
+    ```
+    DATE_TEST=WHERE C2 > DATE'2023-12-02'
+    ...
+    [DEST]
+    DATE_TEST=WHERE C2 > TO_DATE('2023-12-02', 'YYYY-MM-DD');
+    ```

+Refer to the guidance at the top of the file for more details on editing and restrictions.

 ##### "Unacceptable Name" Step

 The "Unacceptable Name" step shows objects that violate the unquoted object name rules in the target database.
-This includes objects with special characters or spaces in the name, and creation fails during the run phase.
-If the user selects the "Use Double-quoted Identifier" check box, the user can avoid creating objects by wrapping only the problem names in double quotes."
+This includes objects with special characters or spaces in the name, and creation fails during the run step.
+If the user selects the "Use Double-quoted Identifier" check box, the user can avoid creating objects by wrapping only the problem names in double quotes("").

 ##### “SQL Editing” Step

 The “SQL Editing” step allows the user to view and edit the DDL statements for schema migration.
 The user can refer to the source DDL, and directly edit the DDL statements that Migration Center will apply on the destination database.
 SQL statements for creating procedures, functions, triggers, and views are all displayed in PSM type.

 Tick the check box to select which object type within the PSM category to edit.
 These objects are displayed in the “Done” or “To-Do” list pane.
 If an object requires user confirmation, it is displayed in the todo list; otherwise, it is displayed in the done list.
 Click an object name in a list to view its source and destination DDL.
 Edit the DDL statement of an object belonging to the to-do list, then click the “Save” button, and the object will move to the done list.

 The migration of an object in the done list can unexpectedly fail in the Run step.
 In this case, the user must check the “Missing Cause” in the Run report, find the error cause, and manually migrate the object.

 DDL statements of PSM objects can be output as a file for users who prefer text editors.
 This functionality and instructions on its use are provided in the offline pane of the PSM object type.
 For Oracle or TimesTen to Altibase migration, the PL/SQL Converter converts the DDL statement of the PSM type object to an Altibase-compatible format.

 Please note that although most of the syntax is converted, statements containing semantic logic are not converted.

 > [!caution]
 >